juanitorduz/math_deep_learning_summer_school19/README.md

 During the summer school we are having hands on practive on [TensorFlow](https://www.tensorflow.org).
 The material can be found on the GitHub repository: [https://github.com/clonker/bms-summerschool19-tf](https://github.com/clonker/bms-summerschool19-tf).

-**REMARK**: Most of the experiments in this repository are based on the tutorial mentiones above.
-I extended some parts for my personal clarification.
+**REMARK**: Most of the experiments in this repository are based on the tutorial mentioned above.
+I extended some parts for my personal clarification